 For example, no one wants Apple or Google Maps; they want to get to a destination on time.
 If your team was trying to beat Apple and Google Maps and your business goal was to generate more revenue, you would want to start by analyzing the job of getting to a destination on time.
 This job, like all jobs, has steps, and steps follow a pattern.
 You can think of job steps as a basic explanation of what your customer has to go through to achieve their goal.
 To get to a destination on time, consumers have to do things like estimate the departure time, plan the stops, travel to the destination, assess if they're going to get to the destination on time along the way, reset the route if necessary (if there's some sort of delay, for example), and then conclude the job by parking the car and walking to the destination.
 Every job follows this pattern of job steps.

 Job steps are complex, but you can break them down into a series of variables.
 If, for example, consumers are trying to plan the stops throughout their busy day, they need to know a bunch of variables, including the optimal sequence of stops, as well as the route to take to each stop.
 Then, you add an action your customer has to take with the variable because -- remember -- they're trying to get the job done.
 It turns out, there are about 100 customer needs for every job.
-That means it’s critical you use the customers’ needs to have a structured conversation with your team that will help you decide how to focus and where to focus.
+That means it’s critical you use the customers’ needs to have a structured conversation during a strategic planning session with your team that will help you decide how to focus and where to focus.

 - Get your team to agree on who your customer is.